Top 12 holiday marketing ideas for retail

 1. Establish your objectives

-Do you know exactly when the vacation season is for your business?
+Do you know exactly when the holiday season is for your business?
 You need to be specific by defining it with a start and end date.
 Mark the key dates on your calendar and include all the actions you need to do.
 Check last year’s records if you’re unsure.

 Think carefully about your objectives for this period.
 Are they: